Doubly Optimal Policy Evaluation for Reinforcement Learning: Empirical Results

 Figure~\ref{fig:gridworld} shows our method outperforms all baselines by a large margin.
 The blue line in the graph is below all other lines, indicating that our method requires fewer samples to achieve the same accuracy.
 This is because our designed $(\mu^*, b^*)$ substantially reduces estimation variance.
 In Table \ref{table: gridworld variance ratio}, we quantify such variance reduction, showing our method reduces variance by around $75\%$ in both Gridworld with size $1,000$ and $27,000$.

 One observation is that DR performs slightly better than ODI in smaller Gridworld but is slightly worse in larger Gridworld, which shows that there might be no dominating relationship between those two methods.
 Meanwhile, our method is superior to both approaches because the variance reduction of our method comes from both data-collecting and data-processing.
-More experiment details are in Appendix~\ref{append: experiment}.

 \textbf{MuJoCo:} We also conduct experiments in MuJoCo robot simulation tasks \citep{todorov2012mujoco}.
 MuJoCo is a physics engine containing various stochastic environments, where the goal is to control a robot to achieve different behaviors such as walking, jumping, and balancing.
 Figure \ref{fig:mujoco} shows our method is consistently better than all baselines in various MuJoCo robot environments.
 Table \ref{table: compare num} shows our method requires substantially fewer samples to achieve the same estimation accuracy compared with the on-policy Monte Carlo method.
 Specifically, our method saves 50.8\% to 77.5\% of online interactions in different tasks, achieving state-of-the-art performance in policy evaluation.